carlomilanesi/measures-rs/docs/Motivation.md

 2. It may introduce rounding errors.
 3. It introduces a small conversion overhead for every I/O operation.

-Instead, when using rs-measures, the developer can choose the pound as a unit of the mass, so that the input is in pounds, the computations are in pounds, and the output is in pounds.
+Instead, when using the library `measures`, the developer can choose the pound as a unit of the mass, so that the input is in pounds, the computations are in pounds, and the output is in pounds.
 This eases debugging, avoids unexpected rounding errors, and avoids run-time conversion overhead.

-Regarding the rounding errors, consider, for example, the following Rust code using the UOM crate:
+Regarding the rounding errors, consider, for example, the following Rust code using the crate UOM:

 ```rust
 use uom::fmt::DisplayStyle::Abbreviation;